MileHacker Logo

 Urban Landscape

-The urban area stretches out from this group riverbanks, with the core city center positioned along the Tonle Sap and Mekong.
+The urban area stretches out from these particular riverbanks, with the core city center positioned along the Tonle Sap and Mekong.
 The flat terrain defines the city's sprawl.
 Surrounding areas consist mainly of agricultural land, notably rice fields, and smaller towns.
-This physical environment defines Phnom Penh with a special character, where river life remains a prominent feature of the urban landscape.
-The river system links the city to other parts of Cambodia, like Siem Reap via the Tonle Sap Lake, and also to neighboring Vietnam through the Mekong river Delta.
+This physical environment defines Phnom Penh with a distinct character, where river life remains a prominent feature of the urban landscape.
+The river system links the city to other parts of Cambodia, like The Cultural capital of cambodia via the Tonle Sap Lake, and also to neighboring Vietnam through the Mekong Delta.

 Geographical Aspects